RakhithJK/PHPMailer-wiki/Troubleshooting.md

 OpenSSL Error messages: error:14090086:SSL routines:SSL3_GET_SERVER_CERTIFICATE:certificate verify failed
 ```

 You may not see this error; In implicit encryption mode (SMTPS) it may be hidden because there isn't a way for the channel to show messages - SMTP+STARTTLS is generally easier to debug because of this.
 In an SMTP transcript this will typically be shown as trying to send a `STARTTLS` command immediately followed by a `QUIT` command.
-It will also not be shown if you set `SMTPDebug = 1`; set it to at least 2 to see server responses.
+It will also not be shown if you set `SMTPDebug = SMTP::DEBUG_CLIENT`; set it to at least `SMTP::DEBUG_SERVER` to see server responses.

 There are three likely explanations and solutions for this error: